 Our sea kayaking operation is based in tropical Australia so we get a wet season and a dry season.
-All our expedition trips are run during the dry season May – November.
-Our Coral Sea Kayaking Beyond Borders trips to the Louisiade Archipelago (PNG) are run during April/ May then again in Nov/Dec.
+All our expedition trips are run during the dry season from May to November and we close down our operation during the summer wet season.
+Our Coral Sea Kayaking Beyond Borders trips to the Louisiade Archipelago (PNG) are run during April/May then again in Oct/Nov.

 Your safety is our first priority.
 At coral sea kayaking we believe that safety is no accident that’s why we pride ourselves on having the best guides in the industry to lead our trips.
 Our guides are true professionals who manage the risks of sea kayaking on a daily bases.
 They have many tried and tested systems that you will learn which help to keep our groups safe on and off the water.
 We have an impeccable safety record and uphold a very high standard in all our field practices.
 All our guides are trained in first aid and all our expedition trips are provisioned with a comprehensive medical kit, satellite phone and an EPIRB.
 Our equipment is of a high quality to ensure safe and happy paddling.

 Do I need to be an experienced kayaker?

 No, you don't need to have paddlesports or sea kayaking experience.
 Our guides are fully qualified to instruct you in all the basic paddling strokes and are there to help teach you all the skills you need to complete the trip.
 Sea kayaking is not a complex skill, so most people pick it up quickly.
 Though like many watersports you do need to have moderate fitness, be water confident and a comfortable swimmer.

 How many people on a trip?